vrettasm/MeanFieldVarGP/README.md

 ## Required packages

 The recommended version is **Python3.8**.
-To simplify the required packages just use:
+To simplify the installation of the required packages use:

     $ pip install -r requirements.txt

+**Hint:** The usage of a virtual environment is highly recommended.

 ## Examples